andrewpkitchin/counting-problems/bag_of_shoes.md

 We have double-counted the cases where there are exactly two unacceptable pairs.
 We’ll need to calculate how many there are and remove them:

 Pick one of the pairs to be acceptable [5 5] - (X3)

 The remaining slots should be filled by numbers from the set {4,4,6,6}.
 The total ways to arrange this, taking into account that we have duplicate 4s and 6s is 4!/2!2!=6.
-We also need to remove the two orders, which are successes, namely [4 4] [6 6] and [6 6] [4 4].
+We also need to remove the two orders are successes, namely [4 4] [6 6] and [6 6] [4 4].
 So, we get 6-2 = 4 - (X4)

 In total, we have 3X4 = 12.